ResearchTrio/federatedlearning/README.md

    ## Run the system using the steps below:
    ### Booting Up
-   1. Run Device 1 using
+   1. Navigate to device1 directory and run Device 1 using
    ```
    gunicorn ---bind localhost:8001 --timeout 600 wsgi1:app
    ```
-   2. Run Device 2 using
+   2. Navigate to device2 directory and run Device 2 using
    ```
    gunicorn ---bind localhost:8002 --timeout 600 wsgi2:app
    ```
-   3. Run Main Server using
+   3. Navigate to main_server directory and run Main Server using
    ```
    gunicorn ---bind localhost:8000 --timeout 600 wsgi3:app
    ```